MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/manage-rbac.md

 You need to be a global administrator or security administrator in Azure Active Directory to gain initial access to [Permissions and roles](https://security.microsoft.com/mtp_roles) in the Microsoft 365 Defender portal.

-Once you have navigated to this page, you can add a custom role with the permissions needed to grant access to create and manage roles and permissions.
+Once you have navigated to this page, you can create a custom role that can manage custom and built in roles.
 This will remove the need of Azure Active Directory global roles to manage permissions.

 The Microsoft 365 Defender security portal will continue to respect existing Azure Active Directory global roles when you activate the Microsoft 365 Defender RBAC model for some or all of your workloads i.e. Global Admins will retain assigned admin privileges.